 Among the best reasons to visit Boquete is a chance to plow down its hiking trails.
 There’s no shortage of great walks spread throughout the region.
 Stick around Boquete for more than a couple days, and you’ll have a chance to check out a few.

 Here are some of the top hiking trails around Boquete:

 - White Rock Trail (Peña Blanca): Located in Bajo Mono, just a few kilometres north of town, this trail is among the easiest in Boquete.
-It’s the perfect option for less avid hikers to dip their toes in some of the area’s birds and wildlife including sloths & howler monkeys.
+Be sure to bring along a pair of high-quality binoculars as the trail is the perfect option for less avid hikers to scope out some of the area’s most interesting birds and wildlife including sloths & howler monkeys.
 The end of the trail will bring you to a small waterfall cascading over white rocks.

 - La Artilleria (The Fortress Hike): A challenging hike in the Alto Jaramillo area that rockets through the cloud forest towards a distinctive volcanic rock formation.
 Hikers who tough it out to the end will be treated to splendid views of mighty Volcan Baru and the Pacific Ocean.